genesistoxical/pruebas/README.md

 <br>

 `Version 2.0.0` is developed with Windows Presentation Foundation (WPF) to create a sharper interface with responsive rounded corners, depending on the OS version.
-In this latest version the "About" window has been improved, as well as the color picker (for the theme) has been replaced with a much more modern one.

-The Config.ini file has been modified to only use the theme color in HEX and not RGB.
-It no longer includes Colors.dat because now there is no option to save them, instead there is a color palette.
+In this latest version the "About" window has been improved, the Config.ini file has been modified to use only the theme color in HEX and not in RGB, also the color picker (for the theme) has been replaced for a much more modern one.
+Due to this last change, Colors.dat was removed since there is no button to save the custom ones, instead there is a color palette.

 ## License
 **MIT License**